ondrej-mach/p2test/README.md

 If you want to test bonus for this project use ```-b``` or ```--bonus```.
 This will test if new spawned elves are handled correctly and program don't crash.
 It does not test QUIT signal, you will need to test it yourself. \
 Be careful, with this test enable number of elves is not tested because program can dynamicaly change number of them in runtime. \
-Use this with a lot of testing processes or full flag on your own risk.
+Use this with a lot of testing processes or full flag on your own risk. \
+This doesn't work for implementations using named semaphores, public shared memory etc!
+In short everything publicly available because it will link all instances together.
 ```
 python3 p2test -b
 ```